js-fitz/bloomberg-challenge/README.md

 # Bloomberg Challenge
 ### 1D Candy Crush

 This coding challenge comes from a Bloomerg interview question posted on leetcode, introduced to me by my instructor at General Assembly.
-The challenege is deceptively simple, taking me the better part of a weekend to solve.
+The challenge is deceptively simple, taking me the better part of a weekend to solve.
 I since shortened the code and added extensive documentation to the .py file as a practice in the tradeoff between efficiency and explainability.

 https://leetcode.com/discuss/interview-question/380650/Bloomberg-or-Phone-Screen-or-Candy-Crush-1D